NREL/hsds-examples/README.md

 ```

 *The example API key here is for demonstation and is rate-limited per IP.
 To get your own API key, visit https://developer.nrel.gov/signup/*

+You can also add the above contents to a configuration file at ~/.hscfg

 Finally, you can use Jupyter Notebook to view the example notebooks: